EricHaddad222/GPA-Analysis/README.md

-# GPA Calculator
+# GPA Calculator - Personal Project
-This jupyter notebook is to calculate my own GPA
+This jupyter notebook is to analyze my own GPA grades from Concordia University Efficient method of tracking my academic progress
-I can try checking what my CGPA would be if I got certain grades